-Large-scale war broke out in 1996, when Rwanda’s post-genocide government decided to militarily intervene against the ex-FAR and former genocidaires that had congregated in refugee camps across the border and launched a series of low-level attacks back into Rwanda between 1994 and 1996.
-In September 1996, the Alliance of Democratic Forces for the Liberation of Congo-Zaire (AFDL), a loose coalition of rebels led by Laurent-Desiré Kabila and backed by Rwandan and Ugandan forces, launched an armed campaign from the country’s east.
-The AFDL initially targeted refugee camps along the Zaire-Rwanda border that housed thousands of Hutu civilians.
-However, the rebels did not stop with the clearing the camps.
-Within six months they had captured most of the country’s territory and ousted long-time president Mobutu Sese Seko.
-In May 1997, Laurent-Desire Kabila was installed as the new president, and the country was renamed the Democratic Republic of Congo.[iii]
+In September 1996, the Alliance of Democratic Forces for the Liberation of Congo-Zaire (AFDL), a loose coalition of rebels led by Laurent-Desiré Kabila and backed by Rwandan and Ugandan forces, launched an armed campaign from the country’s east (treated as a separate case).
+In May 1997, Laurent-Desire Kabila was installed as Zaire’s new president in May 1997, and the country was renamed the Democratic Republic of Congo.[iii]

 A ceasefire agreement signed in Lusaka in 1999 and the deployment of a UN peacekeeping mission (MONUC) failed to end the conflict.
 Up to fourteen armies continued to fight on Congolese territory until 2003, each supporting one or several of the Congolese rebel movements.[v]
 The conflict de facto partitioned the country into five main areas of control, with the majority of the fighting occurring between different armed groups in the country’s east and behind the Lusaka ceasefire line.
 The Inter-Congolese Dialogue eventually led to the withdrawal of foreign forces and a series of peace agreements between 2002 and 2003.
 However, thousands of civilians continued to die in the subsequent “political transition” period due to unresolved local conflicts and rivalries.